epdoc/node-red-hautil/NODE-RED.md

 ## Including published packages with Node-RED

-The easiest technique here is to add these packages to the function editor > Setup tab.
+The the most direct technique here is to add these packages to the function editor > Setup tab.

 ![Moment](./www/moment.png)

-then reference the code by the 'import as' value:
+Now you can reference the code by the 'import as' value:

 ```javascript